 What more is it gonna take?
 Do you want to be nice, and lose, again, as in 2004?
 (Yes, I was nicer than this in 2004, but others were far nicer still; making lots of reasoned counterarguments, and what they got in return for their forebearance from being mean and calling people liars was the Red Line, bus cuts, and 10 years without any rail planning of note).

 If you’re not willing to identify lies as lies, and you continue to treat liars as if they are arguing in good faith, you will lose.
 There is no way around this – I’ve been around long enough to know better.
 This does not mean that every argument on the pro Prop1 side is a lie, although a lot of them are; it means you should identify those that are lies and those that are not, and identify those who are willing to lie and those who do not; and treat them differently.
 You don’t engage in good faith with somebody who isn’t doing so in good faith themselves.

-The week before last, sildenafil when I ripped one on the radio, I took hours off from work and family to go downtown to give a speech before the City Council in what was supposed to finally be the one and only chance to give meaningful public input on the Project Connect plan.
+The week before last, when I ripped one on the radio, I took about six hours off from work and family to go downtown to give a speech before the City Council in what was supposed to finally be the one and only chance to give meaningful public input on the Project Connect plan.